aSetback/GoodBot/README.md

 +quote remove ID
   Remove the quote with the specified ID

++serverid
+  The bot will DM you the server's ID

 +setup
-  Generate the 'Get Started' channels as outlined above.
+  Generate the 'Getting Started' channels as outlined above.

++setupfaction
+  Generate a channel under 'Getting Started' for choosing faction

 +wh
   Attempts to retrieve item information from Wowhead.  (experimental)